 I’ve bought a few cars in my life.
 Once from a dealer, once from a mechanic, and once from a private seller.
-Each experience was different, and each experience reminds me of the key players in search marketing.
-And just as with buying a car, deciding how to handle your search marketing and social media can be an exciting, scary and even frustrating process.
+Each experience was different, and reminds me of the key players involved in search marketing.
+And like buying a car, deciding how to handle search marketing and social media can be an exciting, scary, and even frustrating process.

 About three years ago, I purchased a car from a Subaru dealership.
-Living in New York, I want a car with decent mileage that could handle tough winters.
-My old car had broken down for the last time, and days before Christmas I rushed into the dealership eager to throw money at them.
+Living in New York, I wanted a car with decent mileage that could handle tough winters.
+My old car had broken down for the last time, and days before Christmas, I rushed into the dealership.

 The outcome?
 I purchased a car that had a bad transmission that, after a year and a half of fighting with the dealer, was finally replaced under the aftermarket warranty that I had coughed up $1,600 dollars for.
 The alternator also went, as well a few blown out faulty tires.

-So how does the used car dealer compare to the Marketing “Guru”?
-First, the “Guru” preys on the business of those who are inexperienced with their industry.
-My naivety equated into an easy sale.
-The “Guru” reels you in with a flashy façade and empty promises.
-While their pitch (and they’re every experienced in pitching) sounds like the perfect solution, once they have your money customer service goes right out the window.
+So how does the used car dealer compare to the Marketing Guru?
+First, the Guru preys on the business of those who are inexperienced with their industry.
+My naivety made for an easy sale.
+The Guru reels you in with a flashy façade and empty promises.
+While their pitch (and they’re every experienced in pitching) sounds like the perfect solution, once they have your money, customer service goes right out the window.

 Translation: The likelihood of the self-professed “Guru” providing your business tangible results is slim to none.